Hybridoma generation for diagnostic applications

 Hybridoma-generated antibodies are also known for their higher stability, which makes them ideal when testing the presence of specific markers even in harsh and complex environments.
 Moreover, in contrast to other diagnostic tools, antibodies have the unique advantages of allowing spatial, temporal, and accurate quantitative measurements

-The process of antibody production via hybridomas is well-established and straightforward.
+The process of antibody development via hybridomas is well-established and straightforward.
 Besides, it confers a unique advantage over in vitro production processes: highly efficient in vivo affinity maturation which saves time by forgoing the need to further engineer these reagents prior to use.

 Depending on the final application and the nature of the biomarker, these antibody-secreting cell lines can be generated using integral proteins, peptides, or DNA for efficient immunization.
 The latter is also considered one of the most efficient approaches for generating antibodies targeting membrane-bound or unstable biomarkers.